HiaslTiasl/it/README.md

 In the example above, we construct a pipe that contains a stateful operation, which results in a stateful pipe.
 Whenever we use stateful operations for processing data in *it*, *it* automatically first executes the provided `onInit` callback before processing the data, and executes the `onComplete` callback when completed.
 You can use `it.stateful` with filters (as above), filtering mappers, mappers, pipes, and reducers.
 For Wrappers, use their `.stateful` method.

-## Internals
+## Interoperability

-### Pipes and Filters

-Pipes are just functions that pass input through the callbacks given as arguments.
-In order to avoid storing information about whether a given callback is a mapper or a filter, we only consider mappers.
-To place filters in a pipe, we can create a corresponding mapper using `it.filter`.
-The mapper returns a special object instance if an item did not pass the filter, the item itself otherwise.

-Since Pipes are just callback functions with the common signature `(value, key, object)`, technically you can also pass them to build-in Array functions such as `Array.prototype.map` or equivalent functions of third party libraries such as [lodash](https://lodash.com/).
+Since mappers and pipes are just callback functions with the common signature `(value, key, object)`, technically you can also pass them to build-in Array functions such as `Array.prototype.map` or equivalent functions of third party libraries such as [lodash](https://lodash.com/).
 However, those do not know of the meaning of the special return values of filtering operations, so they might return wrong results.
 In case of `map` operations, you can fix this by passing the result to `it.map`:

 ```javascript
 let arr = [1,2,3].map(it.pipe(it.filter(odd), times2));  // returns [2, <Object>, 6]